josemalonsom/ifx4dd/docs/types.md

 8. **m** is the maximum size of the column (defaults to 255 if omitted).
 9. Silently maps to the ``text`` type if the given **length** attribute for **n** or **m** is greater than 255.
+10. Used when the column length is greater than 255.